chengyeliu/2DImager/README.md

 ## Instruction

-The codes for harfware interfacing and UI are not provided.
+The codes for hardware interfacing and UI are not provided.

 The *pixel_selection.py* is used to partition a subarray with desired size.